 Returns: This is worked out on spending, but for myself, this could easily cover my bank costs.

 If you are an FNB customer (especially if you have an FNB home loan), you are able to get quite a bit of money back – even more than enough to pay for your expensive bank fees!
 I am planning on moving to FNB in the next three months to take advantage of eBucks!

 Clicks club card

 Clicks is one of the oldest rewards cards of all the ones mentioned in this post.
 It’s been consistently giving people value for buying things they really need in the healthcare and cosmetic industry.
 It’s also now at Shell – so when you fill up your petrol tank, remember to swipe your Clicks card.

 Mechanism: For every R 5 you spend at Clicks, you earn 1 cash-back point, which is the equivalent of 10c.
-There’s also competitions and specials thy run to members.
+There are also competitions and specials they run for members.